[Remote] External Contractor - Mentor role for Data Product Manager track at Udacity

 • At least 7 years of industry experience or a master’s degree in the relevant field

-• Flexibility to take on a part-time role as an external contractor
+• Flexibility at their current job to take this challenge part-time as an external contractor

 Responsibilities